rust-lang/rust/text/0000-impl-specialization.md

 - `I` and `J` do not overlap (a unification check), or else
 - There is some impl `K` such that `apply(K) = apply(I) intersect apply(J)`

+Recall also that if there is an overlap without there being an intersecting impl, the compiler can tell the programmer *precisely which impl needs to be written* to disambiguate the overlapping portion.

 Since `I <= J` ultimately boils down to a subset relationship, we get a lot of nice properties for free (e.g., transitivity: if `I <= J <= K` then `I <= K`).